Sepp Blatter and others going through FIFA investigation over salaries

 Former FIFA president Sepp Blatter and ex-secretary widespread Jerome Valcke, already banned from soccer for ethics violations, are facing a sparkling investigation over the salaries and bonuses in office.

-FIFA’s ethics committee said its investigators had opened formal proceedings against each Blatter and Valcke, in conjunction with former finance director Markus Kattner, for possible ethics violations which blanketed bribery and corruption.
+FIFA’s ethics committee said its investigators had opened formal proceedings against each Blatter and Valcke, in conjunction with former finance director Markus Kattner, for possible ethics violations that blanketed bribery and corruption.
 File photo of Sepp Blatter.
 Reuters

 Record photo of Sepp Blatter.
 Reuters